 Value Name Description 0x00 SUCCESS The Request was accepted and completed normally.
 0x01 ERROR This is a generic failure message.
 (It should not be used when a more specific result code applies.)
 0x02 ERROR_INVALID_DATA The packet payload contained invalid data or an illegal parameter value.
 0x03 ERROR_INVALID_LENGTH The message length was invalid.
 (The Message body was larger or smaller than expected for the particular request.)
 0x04 ERROR_NOT_READY The Receiver is in a transient state where it is not ready to receive the corresponding message.
 0x05 ERROR_UNSUPPORTED_CMD The command field in the control type of the received message is unspecified or not supported on this endpoint.
-This completion code shall be returned for any unsupported command values received in MCTP control Request messages.
+This completion code must be returned for any unsupported command values received in MCTP control Request messages.
 0x80- 0xFF COMMAND_SPECIFIC This range of completion code values is reserved for values that are specific to a particular MCTP control message.
 The particular values (if any) and their definition is provided in the specification for the particular command. all other Reserved Reserved

-9.3 Set Endpoint ID
+10.3 Set Endpoint ID

 The Set Endpoint ID command assigns an EID to an endpoint.
-This command is typically issued only by a bus owner to assign an EID to an endpoint at a particular physical address.
-Thus, the destination EID in the message will typically be set to the special null destination EID value.
+This command should only be issued by a bus owner to assign an EID to an endpoint at a particular physical address.
+Since it is assumed the Endpoint does not already have an EID assigned to it, or because the EID is unknown, the destination EID in the message will typically be set to the special null destination EID value.